x

 Surveillance video screenshot showing the start of the confrontation.
 Bunch is in yellow, Pinkerton is in black.
 Bunch's truck is parked on the right.

 While Pinkerton is getting into the tow truck and the automatic fence gate is opening, the surveillance video shows Bunch walking around to the passenger side of his pickup truck and opening the door.
-He appears to reach inside the truck and then walks back around while reaching behind his back.
+He grabs his handgun — his lawyers said he has a conceal carry permit it the state of Oregon — and then places the weapon in the back waistband of his pants.

 According to the news release, Pinkerton later claimed that he was acting in self-defense because Bunch pulled a gun on him, while Bunch's lawyers contended that the video footage shows he had holstered the gun in his rear waistband and never drew it.